pixelpark/puppet-ds_389/README.md

 }
 ```

-You can also declare those separately, by calling their define directly, but you'll need to provide the server id of the instance as well as the root dn and password.
+You can also declare those separately, by calling their define directly, but you will need to provide the server id of the instance as well as the root dn and password.

 ```puppet
 ds_389::add { 'example_ldif_add':